-Gluhwein recipe is a hot wine drink that is enjoyed in Germanic speaking countries, usually during winter months, and during Christmas.
+Gluhwein recipe is a hot german wine that is enjoyed in Europe, usually during cold winter months, and during Christmas.
 It's like Christmas in a cup!
-A Mulled wine is the popular English name for this drink in the UK, but it has many names across the world.
-There are also many variations of how to make this recipe.
+A Mulled wine is the popular English name for this drink, but it has many names across the world.

 One of my first jobs I ever had was working at the local ski hill, in a Swiss restaurant.
 After a long day of skiing in the freezing cold, people would come in to warm up with a glass of Gluhwein, and sit beside a roaring fire.
 You could smell the Gluhwein wafting throughout the air all day.
-It smelled amazing with the blend of spices.
+A welcoming smell for your guests!
 A perfect way to warm up from the inside out.

 Mulled Wines Around the World